-Although you don't have to live in the tropics to grow Plumeria in the home garden, you should be aware of its growing requirements beforehand.
+Although you don't have to live in the tropics to grow Plumeria in the home garden, you should know its growing requirements beforehand.

-Often grown in the garden as an ornamental shrub or small tree, Plumerias need to be grown in well-draining soil that is slightly acidic.
+Often grown in the garden as an ornamental shrub or small tree, Plumerias need to be grown in well-draining, slightly acidic soil.
 They also need at least 6 hours of full sun.